-There’s a new book on the street titled “The Kidnapping of Jessica Buchanan and Her Dramatic Rescue by Seal Team Six.”
+There’s a great book on the street titled “The Kidnapping of Jessica Buchanan and Her Dramatic Rescue by Seal Team Six.”
 On October 25, 2011, Jessica and a colleague were kidnapped at gunpoint and held for ransom by a band of Somali pirates.
 Learn more about it atNPR.org.

 The United Nations estimates more than 10,000 people are kidnapped throughout the world every year.
 Economic turmoil and political instability are key factors contributing to this rising trend.
 The problem has wide security, social, and economic implications.